Pylons/pyramid/docs/designdefense.rst

 dispatch`).
-After the initial public release of BFG, as time went on, features were added to support people allergic to various Zope-isms in the system, such as the ability to configure the application using :term:`imperative configuration` rather than solely using :term:`ZCML`, and the elimination of the required use of :term:`interface` objects.
+After the initial public release of BFG, as time went on, features were added to support people allergic to various Zope-isms in the system, such as the ability to configure the application using :term:`imperative configuration` and :term:`configuration decoration` rather than solely using :term:`ZCML`, and the elimination of the required use of :term:`interface` objects.
 It soon became clear that we had a system that was very generic, and was beginning to appeal to non-Zope users as well as ex-Zope users.

 As the result of this generalization, it became obvious BFG shared 90% of its featureset with the featureset of Pylons 1, and thus had a very similar